Teampl-Net/unibuzzy/docs/englishGuide.md

 ### 1-1.
 Source File Naming Rules

-- 합성 규칙 : 기본은 명사로만 이루어짐
+- Naming rules with multiple words : Commonly, we use only nouns
 - The first letter of the file should be capitalized.
 - Afterwards use camel case.